funwae/fractal-glyph-tape/web/README.md

 ## License

-MIT License - see main repository
+Proprietary License - Non-commercial use only.
+See main repository LICENSE file for details.